syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 ## Installed Location

-The following table represents Assemblies or Samples and the installed location.
+The following table represents  installed location of Assemblies and Samples.

 <table>
 <tr>